vyshnavi-adusumelli/FinBot/CONTRIBUTING.md

 #### How we created the bot

 1. A heroku account was created with the shared mydollarbot@gmail.com credentials
-2. A new app was created called my_dollar_bot
+2. A new app was created called my_dollar_bot.
 3. Within github, we added a [new action](.github/workflows/deploy.yml) to deploy to the heroku bot
 4. For every push, the source code is deployed to heroku, and python code/bot.py is executed, starting the bot